johannadinicola/johannadinicola.github.io/_posts/2024-06-02-winter-family-time.markdown

 excerpt_separator: <!--more-->
 ---

-{{ page.description }} <!--more--> - she managed to built a snowman with Grandpa despite a mild winter, improved her climbing skills outside (and inside), and got creative with Grammy G in the kitchen.
+{{ page.description }} <!--more--> - she managed to build a snowman with Grandpa despite a mild winter, improved her climbing skills outside (and inside), and got creative with Grammy G in the kitchen.